What Is SLP Enhanced Search?

 Turn the radius selector off on all locator interfaces on the site.

-Two new attributes, hide_search_form, initial_results_returned, and allow_addy_in_url, give you more control over the locator interface on a per-page basis.
+Multiple new short code attributes give you more control over the locator interface on a per-page basis:

 More Search Label Control